-Treatment for kidney cancer depends on the stage and location of the cancer, as well as the patient’s overall health.
+Treatment for kidney cancer depends on the stage and location of the cancer and the patient’s overall health.
 Surgery to remove part or all of the affected kidney is often the first line of treatment, followed by radiation therapy or chemotherapy.
-In some cases, targeted therapy or immunotherapy may be used to destroy cancer cells or slow the growth of the tumor.
+In some cases, targeted therapy or immunotherapy may be used to destroy cancer cells or slow tumor growth.

 TCE Contaminated Water Causes Kidney Cancer

 TCE causes kidney cancer.
 Period.
 When people are exposed to TCE through inhalation, ingestion, or skin contact, it can be metabolized in the body and form toxic byproducts that can damage DNA and other cellular structures.
 Over time, this damage can lead to the development of cancerous cells, including in the kidneys.